paulrouget/paulrouget.github.com/_posts/2012-11-05-featuredesign.md

 title: "Shaping a Firefox feature - how does it work?"
 permalink: e/featuredesign
 mozilla: true
+description: "Building a feature in Firefox is not as simple as you think…"
 ---

 ## "Firefox developers don't listen to users"